What is Software Quality Assurance?

 6. Organizing for SQA Human Components

-This base includes managers, testers and other SQA practitioners that are interested in SQA.
-The main objective is to support and initiate the SQA activities, detect the gaps/deviations in it and suggesting improvements for that.
+This base includes managers, testers, and other SQA practitioners that are interested in SQA.
+The main objective is to support and initiate the SQA activities, detect the gaps/deviations in them, and suggest improvements for that.